 So how do you think it sounded?
 Go ahead I’ll give you a few seconds to guess………

-If you guessed terrible, you would be correct.
-Whether it was movies, music, or whatever, the sound was honestly downright abysmal.
+If you guessed not great, you would be correct.
+Whether it was movies, music, or whatever, the sound just wasn’t good.
 It truthfully sounded muddy but tinny at the same time if that makes any sense.

 I could vividly remember that it wasn’t anything like that at all.
 It was actually pretty decent.
 I think that result further drove home the fact though, that tuning to a specific vehicle really does make all the difference.